F.O.G (FATS, OILS, and GREASE)

-The mechanism to the right is an ARV.
+The mechanism in the picture is an ARV.
 The Force Main system has these at all of the high points of the pipeline.
 Valves are designed to release air pockets out of the line, so the pumps and piping will convey the liquids more effectively.

 - It quits letting air out of the force main, which means the pumps have to work harder and longer to convey the sewage.

 - It lets water (sewage) bypass into a carbon canister which is only meant to be dry.